lfraileorg/escola-public/docs/day1.md

   - Leave a review of the changes within the pull request (Not sure how?
 [Click here](https://help.github.com/articles/about-pull-request-reviews/) for more information.)

 #### 2. Pick another open issue to work on together.
 These tasks could be creating more slides, adding a new layout, or adding tests.
   - In the class repository, there are several open issues.
+You can find them by looking at the Project page or in the Issues tab.
 Each issue lists a different task you can complete to improve the class repository.
   - Pick an issue, and follow the instructions linked within it.
   - Regardless of which issue you choose, you will practice the GitHub flow again on your own and create a new pull request.